sohamm20/Leibniz-s-formula-Pi-calculation-/README.md

 # Pie-Calculator
 *Python Program For Calculation of Pi
-*This Program usages Leibniz’s formula for calculation of Pi
+*This Program usages Leibniz’s formula
 *Change The Range to adjust Precision